-Whenever panic strikes it is the first feeling you notice.
-You feel you are going out of balance and that you are about to pass out.
-YOU think that it due to some abnormality related to blood pressure or the balance system in your inner ears (the vestibular system) or that you have a brain tumor which is making you dizzy, lightheaded and feeling like fainting.
+You have this feeling everytime panic strikes you.
+You feel you are losing balance and that you are about to pass out and collapse.
+YOU think that it is due to some abnormality related to blood pressure or the balance system in your inner ears (the vestibular system) or that you have a brain tumor which is making you dizzy, lightheaded and feeling like fainting.

 Most of the times the surrounding mimics what you have in your head.
-That is the effect of the negative thoughts that you already have in your head.
+That is the combined effect of the interpretation of your situation you are in and the negative thoughts that you already have in your head.
 Lightheadedness and fear of fainting are interconnected in the case of the people suffering from anxiety orpanicdisorder.
 For them, lightheadedness often causes makes them fearful of fainting and collapsing.
 For the worst, it accompanies weakness in legs and tremor.
 This ultimately invites a full-blown panic attack.

 Fear of fainting while driving or operating machinery.